 We can do one off work or offer regular reviews as required.
 For review based clients who require an ongoing service, we can take an OAC as a percentage, charge a fixed level fee which we consider is likely to roughly equate to the likely time to be spent or send invoices to cover the actual time spent.
 If OAC is chosen as a percentage, it is usually 0.5% or 0.75% pa, depending on the level of service chosen.

 The combination of offering truly independent advice, excellent service and an attractive charging structure makes our firm very well positioned in this market.
 Alongside this, we have a high calibre team, with a wide range of extensive industry experience.
 They will take the time to understand the needs of our clients and recommend solutions personally tailored to them.
 The team includes members with many years of experience and training with professional firms such as KPMG, Grant Thornton and Eversheds solicitors.

 We receive referrals from many of the top solicitors and accountancy firms in the region and further afield.
 Indeed, we advise a large number of partners in professional practices personally within this area as well as their clients in Norfolk, London, Cambridge, Ipswich and the Midlands.

 About the author:

 With over 30 years experience as an Independent Financial Adviser, Richard has an in-depth knowledge of a wide range of products and solutions.
 He advises lawyers and accountants personally as well as their clients, who are often retired and widowed individuals.

-The value of your investment and the income from it can go down as well as up.
-You may not get back the full amount you invested.
+- The value of your investment and the income from it can go down as well as up and you may not get back the full amount you invested.